pascal-fb-martin/houselinux/README.md

 A metric normally reported with 3 or 4 elements may be reported with 2 elements when the min and max values are equal, or not reported at all if the min and max are both 0 (any missing metrics must be considered 0).

 The unit used for a given metrics may change from machine to machine, and from time to time.
-It is legal to change the unit to make the data more compact.
-The precision of most metrics must be at least 3 digits (2 digits for percentages).
-Adjusting the unit may make the data more compact.
-For example, 10240 MB can be reported as 10.0 GB.
+It is legal to change the unit to make the data more compact, for example report 200 GB instead of 204856 MB.
+The precision of most metrics should be at least 3 digits (2 digits is OK for percentages).

 This status information is visible in the Status web page.